Before purchasing your tickets, please review our updated safety guidelines here

 Is the Giraffe Encounter open?

-Yes, the Giraffe Encounter is currently open.
+No, the Giraffe Encounter is currently closed for the season.
 For more information please visit: Zoo Experiences

 Will convenience rentals be available?